-The New Carlsberg Foundation supports the publication of Danish art journals which contribute, with originality and quality, to Danish art criticism and art research.
-Art journals can stimulate and strengthen art criticism and art research in Denmark, thereby contributing to the development of Danish art.
+Art journals can stimulate and strengthen art criticism and art research in Denmark and thereby contribute to the development of Danish art.

-Who can apply?
+Who may apply?

 Publishers of art journals in Denmark.